travel-in-books-en/travel-in-books-en.github.io/_posts/2024-03-26-Baron-on-the-Tree-by-Italo-Calvino.md

 ---
 title: Baron on the Tree by Italo Calvino
-categories: [Speculative Fiction,Fiction Literature]
+categories: [Fiction Literature,Speculative Fiction]
-tags: [novel,speculative fiction,Italo Calvino,Italy,⭐⭐⭐⭐⭐⭐☆☆☆☆ 6/10]
+tags: [Italy,Speculative Fiction,Novel,Italo Calvino,⭐⭐⭐⭐⭐⭐☆☆☆☆ 6/10]
 ---

 | Title | Baron on the Tree  |